grapple-insights/summarizing_summerslam/README.md

 # Summarizing SummerSlam 📊

-This dbt project transforms raw wrestling event and match results into a clean, tested, and documented data warehouse for exploring SummerSlam history, superstar careers, title chronicles, venue attendance, and the evolution of specialty match types.
+This dbt project transforms raw wrestling event and match results into a clean, tested, and documented data warehouse for exploring SummerSlam history, superstar careers, titles, attendance, and the evolution of specialty match types.

 ---